 As a responsible and mature tester, is it ever feasible for you to say that your software is now cent % bug-free and reliable?
 It is one of the toughest statements to make and that too as a tester, to own that responsibility is a big burdensome task.
 But, does that really mean that you keep testing all the while with no finishing line in front of you?
 No, it surely does not.
 There are ways and means by which you can definitely judge the exit criteria of software testing and perceive if it is required further or not.
 For any Third-Party Software Testing Company, however much you have software testing kicked off at an early start during the project, only because it is in charge of extracting errors, it does not mean software testing has no end at all.
 It is a general myth that software testing has to keep continuing till the last moment at which the software actually goes to the client for implementation.

-Yes, there are no pre-defined formulas to set criteria which can be used as stringent parameters to ascertain the exit criteria for software testing or rather, prove that your software does not need any more quality assurance.
+Yes, there are no pre-defined formulas to set criteria that can be used as stringent parameters to ascertain the exit criteria for software testing or rather, prove that your software does not need any more quality assurance.
 But, there are certain parameters, which with experience, can be used to judge the time to say Stop to Software Testing.
-For any Third Party Software Testing & QA Company, with Software QA Services being an important ingredient in software development, though not proven or exhaustive, with lots of experience to support by, these checkpoints do help in attaining the finish line to testing.
+For any Third-Party Software Testing & QA Company, with Software QA Services being an important ingredient in software development, though not proven or exhaustive, with lots of experience to support, these checkpoints do help in attaining the finish line to testing.

 5 Key Questions that Aid in Saying Stop to Software Testing